ShivamSoni24/COMP-6651-ADT-Dictionary-Matcher-and-LCS-finder/README.md

    - Private member functions:
      - `trim`: Remove leading and trailing spaces from a string.
      - `insertWord`: Insert a word into the trie structure.
-     - `matchWithRegex`: Match a word against the regex pattern.
+     - `matchWithRegex`: Match a word against the regex pattern with the help of dynamic programming to match the string.
      - `traverseTrieAndMatch`: Traverse the trie, match words, and collect successful matches.
      - `matchRegex`: Initiate the matching process.
      - `lcsOf2Words`: Find the Longest Common Subsequence (LCS) of two words.